f0n/varieze/README.md

 # varieze
-Build Log for the Rutan Model 33 VariEze proyect
+Build Log for the Rutan Model 33 VariEze project